 - Volunteers: Volunteers are another reliable source for ambassadors, since they are deeply involved with your cause.
 They are used to giving their time and talent to your efforts.
 Target your most active and generous volunteers and ask them to join your ambassador campaign.

-- Micro-Influencers on social media: This is a great place to look if you’re just starting your ambassador program.
-Look for local personalities with a large network and an active social media presence.
+- Micro-influencers: This is a great place to look if you’re just starting your ambassador program.
+Look for local nonprofit influencers with a large network and an active social media presence.

-- Sponsor connections: Ask your sponsors and long-times community partners if they know of potential ambassadors.
-Call in those favors you have stored up to get great ambassadors working for your team.
+- Sponsor connections: Ask your sponsors and long-time community partners if they know of potential ambassadors.

 - Honorees at your signature event: Honorees are well-respected members of the community, which makes them the perfect supporters to raise donations before the gala.